 On September 30, 2020, ODM released a Request for Applications (RFA) for the Managed Care Procurement for those interested in becoming managed care plans for children and adults within the Ohio Medicaid program.
 The selected plans will be an essential piece in improving the health and lives of millions of Ohioans.
-Watch the below video for more details about the Managed Care RFA.

 The presentation from the Pre-Application Conference is also available.

 To learn more about the next steps of the Managed Care RFA and the quiet period, watch the video below.

 Additional details and a link to the RFA can be found on the RFPs page of medicaid.ohio.gov.

 In future phases, after ODM has completed scoring and awarding new managed care contracts, we will conduct a thorough transition to support individuals, providers, and managed care organizations including providing details about expected changes and assistance in navigating those changes.

 Like any procurement of this size, there are significant guardrails placed in both federal and state law regarding communications during certain periods of contract procurements.
 ODM must adhere to federal and state procurement requirements to ensure a fair process.
 As a result, ODM cannot:

 - Share details related to RFA responses received and/or award prior to official public announcements.